joshualyngdoh/react-capstone3/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse and the its global community.
+I would like to thank the whole Microverse community for their help and contributions towards this project and also to the original designer Nelson Sakwa on Behance for such a wonderful design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>